offconvex/offconvex.github.io/_posts/2020-11-11-instahide.md

  Differential privacy involves adding carefully calculated amounts of noise during training.
 This is a modern and rigorous version of classic    *data anonymization* techniques whose canonical application is release of noised census data to protect privacy of individuals.

 This notion was adapted to machine learning by positing that "privacy" in machine learning refers to trained classifiers not being dependent on data of individuals.
 In other words, if the classifier is trained on data from N individuals, it's behavior should be essentially unchanged (statistically speaking) if we omit data from any individual.
-Note that this is a weak notion of privacy: for instance in a federated learning setting (e.g., hospitals trying to
+Note that this is a weak notion of privacy: it does not in any way hide the data from the company.

-Many tech companies have adopted differential privacy but the following two caveats are important.
+Many tech companies have adopted differential privacy in deployed systems but the following two caveats are important.

 >(Caveat 1): In deep learning applications, DP's provable guarantees are very weak.